airgap/awaitx/README.md

 The `<Await>` component takes the following props:

 - `source`: A function that returns a promise.
 This is the promise that will be awaited.
-- `dependencies` (optional): An array of dependencies for the `useFuture` hook, similar to the dependencies array in `useEffect`.
-It determines when the promise should be re-evaluated.
-If not provided, it is treated as an empty array.
+- `dependencies`: An array of dependencies for the `useFuture` hook, similar to the dependencies array in `useEffect`.
+It determines when the promise should be re-evaluated. **If not provided, it is treated as an empty array to prevent excessive reevaluation.**
 - `then`: A render prop that receives the resolved value of the promise and returns the JSX to render when the promise is fulfilled.
 - `fail`: A render prop that receives the error value if the promise is rejected and returns the JSX to render in case of an error.
 - `meanwhile`: The JSX to render while the promise is pending.

-### Missing Dependencies

-If the `dependencies` prop is not provided to the `<Await>` component, it is treated as an empty array `[]`.
-This means that the promise will only be evaluated once when the component mounts, and it won't be re-evaluated unless the component is unmounted and mounted again.

-If you want the promise to be re-evaluated whenever certain dependencies change, make sure to provide an array of those dependencies as the `dependencies` prop.

 ### Benefits